How Do Pressure Transducers Work?

 - Natural Gas Equipment (Compressors and Dispensing Equipment)

-As you might expect, pressure is also a significant factor in transducer performance.
-A sudden shot of extreme pressure, sometimes referred to as a “pressure spike,” can destroy a transducer that’s not built to handle the stress.
+As you might expect, pressure is also a significant factor in sensor performance.
+A sudden shot of extreme pressure, sometimes referred to as a “pressure spike,” can destroy a sensor that’s not built to handle the stress.
 When this happens, whether it’s from a jammed gear or blocked valve, for instance, it can cause an immediate halt to all system processes.

-Not all applications are susceptible to pressure spikes, of course, but ones that are should be outfitted with transducers that are up to the task, such as a special purpose transducer, which are created for use in extreme environments, or a differential pressure transducer, which works well with liquids and gases.
-It’s worth noting, too, that many other elements can also affect a pressure transducer’s measurement accuracy, including configuration, electromagnetic interference, and linearity.
+Not all applications are susceptible to pressure spikes, of course, but ones that are should be outfitted with sensors that are up to the task, such as a special purpose sensor, which are created for use in extreme environments, or a differential pressure sensor, which works well with liquids and gases.
+It’s worth noting, too, that many other elements can also affect a pressure sensor’s measurement accuracy, including configuration, electromagnetic interference, and linearity.

-Whether you’re looking for a thin film pressure transducer, Chemical Vapor Deposition (CVD) pressure sensor or a capacitance type sensor, you can call on Gems’ expertise to help you select the correct one.
+Whether you’re looking for a thin film pressure sensor or a capacitance type sensor, you can call on Gems’ expertise to help you select the correct one.
 Gems offers a wide range selection for a variety of applications.